KyberNetwork/developer-portal/faqs.md

 // delegatedStake: stake amount delegated to addr by other stakers
 // representative: Wallet address staker delegated his stake to

-getRawStakerData(0xMASTER, 10) = (1000, 4000, 0xMASTER)
+getRawStakerData(0xMASTER, 10) = (1000, 4000, 0xOPERATOR)
-getStakerData(0xUSER1, 10) = (1500, 0, 0xMASTER)
+getStakerData(0xUSER1, 10) = (1500, 0, 0xOPERATOR)
-getStakerData(0xUSER2, 10) = (2500, 0 , 0xMASTER)
+getStakerData(0xUSER2, 10) = (2500, 0 , 0xOPERATOR)
 ```

 - Calculate reward distribution
-  - Assume pool master received 10 ETH in rewards
+  - Assume pool operator received 10 ETH in rewards
   - Total stakes = 1000 + 4000 from 1st call = 5000 KNC
   - `0xMASTER` reward amt = 1000 / 5000 * 10 = 2 ETH
   - `0xUSER1` reward amt = 1500 / 5000 * 10 = 3 ETH
   - `0xUSER2` reward amt = 2500 / 5000 * 10 = 5 ETH

-- We recommended that the `representative` for each pool member is verified to be the pool master's address.
+- We recommend that the `representative` for each pool member is verified to be the pool operator's address.

 # Frequently Asked Questions (Pool Members)
-### 1. Can a pool master or other pool members withdraw my KNC stake?
+### 1. Can a pool operator or other pool members withdraw my KNC stake?
 No, you have sole control of your staked funds.
-However, your staking rewards are distributed to your pool master.
+However, your staking rewards are distributed to your pool operator.

-### 2. How do I claim my rewards if I have delegated my stake to a pool master?
+### 2. How do I claim my rewards if I have delegated my stake to a pool operator?
-The onus is on the pool master to distribute the rewards to his pool members.
+The onus is on the pool operator to distribute the rewards to his pool members.

 ### 3. How many people can I delegate my stake to?
-Stakers can delegate their stakes to 1 pool master only.
+Stakers can delegate their stakes to 1 pool operator only.

-### 4. What happens when I delegate my stake to another pool master?
+### 4. What happens when I delegate my stake to another pool operator?
 If the delegated stake is still waiting to take effect, stake re-delegation is immediate.
 However, if it is currently being staked by a pool then stake re-delegation only takes effect in the next epoch.
-Your stake remains delegated to your current pool master in the current epoch.
+Your stake remains delegated to your current pool operator in the current epoch.

 ### 5. Is there partial stake delegation?
 No. When you delegate, it is with the full stake amount for the current epoch.